SEO For Bloggers:

 Just remember to only include the keywords that are relevant to the topic you are writing about and which match your user intent, and to not spam your article with hundreds of these keywords in nonsensical places (always use them naturally).

-6. Use Internal Links To Link To Related Content On Your Own Site
+6. Use Internal Links To Related Content On Your Own Site

 If letting Google know what our site and our content are about is so important, then internal linking is our best friend.